victor-onofrei/Set-MailboxQuota/README.md

 ## Usage

-Populate .csv file with list of mailboxes or pass switch `-user` and the identifier of the mailbox for an ad-hoc run on a single user.
+Populate a `.csv` file with a list of mailboxes or pass the argument `-user` followed by the identifier of the mailbox for an ad-hoc run on a single user.